alaapmurali/finance-mcp/README.md

 Overall, the consumer non-cyclicals sector, represented by these major companies, appears financially healthy with solid profitability and effective use of tangible capital.
 This reflects the sector's typically stable demand and consistent cash flow characteristics.
 ```

-> [!TIP]
-> Although I'm just showing the conversation flow above, when you use the tool you will be able to see the actual tool calls the MCP CLient makes to the MCP server.

 ## Setup
 This is a command line tool--I plan to build a UI at some point.